trongnguyen24/Summarizerrrr/README.md

     ```bash
     npm run build
     ```
-    This will create the necessary files in the `dist` (or similar) directory.
+    This will create the necessary files in the `dist` directory.
 3. Install Extension in Chrome:
     - Open Chrome and type `chrome://extensions` in the address bar.
     - Enable "Developer mode" in the top right corner.